benjamin-cates/ball_blitz/README.md

 A window with the game will pop up.
 Note that this does not work in WSL right now because the window manager is buggy.
 If you have problems with the linker, turn off the "dynamic-linking" feature in `Cargo.toml`, which will make the compilation take much longer but might fix a linker issue.

 ## Compiling (WebAssembly)
+Note: WebAssembly compilation should happen on the `web` branch.
+Merge changes from main into the web branch.

 Since we want the wasm binary to be as small as possible, there are several optimizations we need to do in order to make it around 20 MB.
 1. Ensure you have the wasm32 rust toolchain installed The `--no-default-features` flag disables Bevy dynamic linking, which is not supported on wasm.